St George's United Reformed Church Morpeth

 Morning Clubs

-Tuesday and Thursday mornings all year round, from 10 am – noon on in the church Hall.
+Wednesday mornings in the church hall from 9.30 to 11.
+There are usually 6 to 8 regular players so there is the opportunity to have four or five games during that time.
+We welcome new players and if you have not played badminton before or you have not played for a number of years do come and see how you get on.
+If you interested in joining us please contact either Joyce Calcraft or Sarah Cleverley Tuesday and Thursday mornings all year round, from 10 am – noon the church Hall.
 We are a group of “social” players - when not actually on court, we enjoy coffee, biscuits and chatting – and not necessarily in that order!
 We pay £1 per session and an Annual Fee of £10 (payable in September) – any surplus funds are donated to the church at the end of the year (£785 in 2015).
-We could happily accommodate a few more players, so if you have played in the past and fancy taking it up again in a very friendly and sociable group, please contact either Margaret or Jared Johnson
+We could happily accommodate a few more players, so if you have played in the past and fancy taking it up again in a very friendly and sociable group, please contact Allen Oakes |

 Country-Dance Club

-We meet monthly, from 7.30 – approx 9.45 pm, on Saturday nights during September – May (except December).
+We meet monthly, from 7.30 – approx 9.45 pm, on Saturday nights during September – May; details here.
 It is suitable for all ages (we currently have an age range of about 3 – 80+ year old!) and no previous experience is necessary – all dances are walked-through in advance and “called” during performances.
 It is a “fun” social evening – nobody (including the caller!) takes it too seriously – if we start and end a dance together we consider it to be a success, irrespective of what might happen in the middle!
 We are very fortunate to have our own Ceilidh Band – “sgurc” - a bunch of talented players whose members play whenever they are available – this often results in a band that might contain trombonists and tuba players, as well as the more “traditional” ceilidh band instruments! – but this is all part of the fun!

 It costs only £1.50 per session and children come along FREE!
 Surplus money is donated annually to the church (£150 last year).
 Bring along your own refreshment and nibbles.
 Our only stipulation is: NO STILETTO HEELS PLEASE!